The Best Baby Carriers: How to Choose the Right Baby Carrier

 At this point, I have tried several soft-structured carriers.
 The first carrier I got for my son was the Ergobaby Omni 360 (they had a Harry Potter line which is why we purchased both of our first carriers from them).
 This carrier never fit me well so I also got an older Ergobaby Performance used.
 The Performance is not made anymore but can sometimes be found in places like Facebook Marketplace.
 These were the two carriers we had when my son was little.
 My husband did well with the Omni 360 and I could tolerate the Performance but it was not the right carrier for me, as I discovered when I tried more later.
 I will discuss all the ones we have below, but first a bit about choosing carriers.

 In all carriers, you want to make sure your baby is positioned correctly.
 Their legs should be in an M position.
-Most carriers these days support that M position but there are some, I believe the Baby Bjorn Mini is one, that still have the leg openings too narrow leading to more leg dangling.
+Most carriers these days support that M position but there are some, I believe the Baby Bjorn Mini is one, that still have the leg openings fairly narrow leading to more leg dangling.
 Most carriers have adjustable leg openings so you can widen them to fit your growing baby (you want the fabric to go to their knees).

 The safety aspects can be remembered as the “ticks” of babywearing: tight, in view at all times, close enough to kiss, keep chin off (baby’s) chest, and supported back.